nickeubank/ds4humans/docs/_sources/30_questions/29_passive_external_adversarial_users_examples.md

 # Adversarial User Examples

+> "Economics can be summed up in four words: people respond to incentives.
+The rest is commentary."

+- Stephen Landsburg

+Whenever we deploy a model or algorithm to make decisions, that deployment changes what behavior is rewarded — that is, that deployment changes the *incentives* faced by actors.
+And people respond to incentives.
+Indeed, even when we try to design our model to reward *exactly* what we want, alignment issues are sure to arise, creating space between what we *want* our model to reward and what it *actually* rewards.

-The fact that an empirical regularity may be a good basis for answering Passive Predictive Questions in historical data but not once the model is actually deployed raises its head far, *far* more often than you might expect.
-To illustrate, in this reading, I will cover some additional high-profile examples.
+It is for this reason that an empirical regularity may be a good basis for answering Passive Predictive Questions in historical data, but often fails once the model is actually deployed — because deployment itself causes changes in behavior.

+To illustrate just how pervasive this is, this reading details a set of examples of adversarial users in domains ranging from internet search to car insurance.

 ## Search Engine Optimization

 The history of Google and other search engines is, essentially, a history of adversarial users ruining things for everyone.
 Have you ever wondered why, when you search for a recipe online, you have to scroll through paragraphs of pointless narrative before you get to the actual recipe?
-Or why youtube thumbnails are full of shocked faces and clickbait titles?
+Or why YouTube thumbnails are full of shocked faces and clickbait titles?
 In short: adversarial users!

 Google's perpetual challenge is to (a) find features that identify the websites that users want to see at the top of their search results, (b) update their search algorithm to up-rank sites with those features, then (c) find new features to use as everyone figures out what features Google is rewarding and adds them to their spammy sites.